 Our Guide – Why This is So Important

 We were greeted by a lovely Catalan woman who was instantly entertaining!
-You know those people, that no matter the situation, they can make you laugh and smile and on top of that teach.
+You know those people, that no matter the situation, they can make you laugh and smile and on top of that teaching.

 My oldest son immediately stuck to her side the whole time.
 We were traveling with friends whose kids are 7 and 9 years old, and with my son, they hung on to every single word she said.

-During the tour she joked with them that they will be quizzed at the end, and stuck to the joke.
+During the tour, she joked with them that they will be quizzed at the end, and stuck to the joke.
 So much that my husband and I and my friend were shocked how much the kids retained about the place.
 Now that’s a successful tour.

 As we were saying our goodbyes with her, she quickly mentioned that she’s a teacher for middle school, specializing in history.
 We couldn’t get a better deal than her.

-Facts about La Sagrada Familia Barcelona
+Facts about La Sagrada Familia Barcelona, Spain

 - The Basilica of the Sagrada Família was the inspiration of a bookseller after a visit to the Vatican in 1872.
 He was Josep Maria Bocabella, founder of the Spiritual Association of Devotees of St. Joseph.